-OVERVIEW: Frost funds a wide range of areas with grants in Santa Fe and other New Mexico communities.
+OVERVIEW: The Frost Foundation funds a wide range of interests with grants in Santa Fe and other New Mexico communities.
 Interests include human services, arts and culture, children and youth, people with disabilities, homelessness, literacy, food banks, and education.

 FUNDING AREAS: Human services, arts and culture, children and youth, people with disabilities, homelessness, literacy, food banks, education

 IP TAKE: The foundation does not indicate specific funding topics, so there are opportunities here for many types of small and mid-sized New Mexico groups.